 Design of the SURPASS (Single United Residue per Pre-Averaged Secondary Structure fragment) protein model is unique and strongly supported by the statistical analysis of structural regularities characteristic for protein systems.
 Coarse-graining of protein chain structures assumes a single center of interactions per residue and accounts for pre-averaged effects of four adjacent residue fragments.
-Knowledge-based statistical potentials encode complex interaction patterns of these fragments (knowledge-based statistics of the SURPASS force field can be downloaded from here).
+Knowledge-based statistical potentials encode complex interaction patterns of these fragments.

-The movie below shows example protein folding simulation using SURPASS model for 2gb1 protein system.
+The movie shows example protein folding simulation using SURPASS model for 2gb1 protein system.